[wpforms id=”16350″]

 Moreover, the result of an accident involving a loaner vehicle could mean severe injury and even disability or death.
 In other cases, the accidents result in damages that force people to work and change their lives forever.
 How do people recover physically and financially from such calamities?

-Before letting someone drive your car, California vehicle owners must know the liability they could face for the permissive use of their vehicle.
-Under California’s “permissive use doctrine,” as codified in the Vehicle Code, a vehicle’s registered owner remains liable for bodily injury or property damage resulting from negligent operation of their car when it is driven with the express or implied permission of the vehicle’s owner.
+Before letting someone drive their car, California vehicle owners must know the liability they could face for the permissive use of their vehicle.
+Under California’s “permissive use doctrine,” as codified in the Vehicle Code, a vehicle’s registered owner remains liable for bodily injury or property damage resulting from negligent operation of their car when driven with the vehicle’s owner’s express or implied permission.

 California Vehicle Code Section 17150 states